 Canal and Railway Networks

-The construction of canals and the subsequent expansion of railway networks facilitated transportation and trade, connecting distant regions and boosting economic development.
+The expansion of canal and railway networks facilitated transportation and trade, connecting distant regions and boosting economic development.

 Factory System